 Michele Colley has an Education major with a concentration in Dance from SUNY Potsdam, and a Masters in Education from Lesley College.
-She has been involved in Community Theater on the Cape as a director, choreographer, and actor since 1993.
+She has been involved in community theater on the Cape as a director, choreographer, and actor since 1993.
 In 1997, Michele created the Musical Theater Dance Workshop and has been running it ever since.
-The project was originally started to attract more adults to perform in Community Theater productions.
-Since it’s inception, the Workshop has grown to include students of all ages six years old and older with workshops and performances each February, April and summer.
+The project was originally started to attract more adults to perform in community theater productions.
+Since it’s inception, the MTDW has grown to include students of all ages with workshops and performances each February, April, and summer.

 Christine Rathbun Ernst

 Christine Rathbun Ernst is a writer, performer, editor, and frequent speaker, focusing on the topics of breast cancer, family, aging, and the connection of wellness, story, and community.
 She performs a new one-woman show every summer as the Fat Ass Cancer Bitch.
 Her book, Wild Fortune: Moving Pianos in Paradise, is available on Amazon.
 She lives on Cape Cod and can be reached at firstname.lastname@example.org.

 Susan Mendoza Friedman